The Bahamas Residential Property Market Analysis 2025

 • Beachfront villa residences: USD 4,000 to USD 390,000 or more per month.

-As of October 2024, the data from AirDNA shows the largest number of active short-term rental listings in the capital city of Nassau on the island of New Providence.
-Among the more active local submarkets (with 100 or more active listings) the highest average daily rates, exceeding BSD 500 (USD 500), are reported in Hope Town, Exuma, Bimini, and Central Eleuthera districts.
-Occupancy for short-term rentals is highly seasonal, fluctuating from 70-75% in March to 25-30% in September.
+Regionally, the October 2025 data from AirDNA showed the largest number of active short-term rental listings concentrated in the capital city of Nassau on the island of New Providence.
+Among the more active local submarkets (with 100 or more active listings), the highest average daily rates, exceeding USD 500, were reported in Hope Town, Exuma, Bimini, and Central Eleuthera districts.
+Occupancy for short-term rentals remains highly seasonal, fluctuating from 70-75% in March to 25-30% in September.

-Submarket Total Active Listings Average Daily Rent (KYD) Average Daily Rent (USD) Average Occupancy (%)
+Submarket Total Active Listings Average Daily Rent (USD) Average Occupancy (%)

 Note: Submarkets with at least 100 active listings selected.
-Total active listings - number of listings viewable of Airbnb and/or VRBO with at least one prior booked night.
-Exchange rate BSD 1 = USD 1
+Total active listings - number of listings viewable on Airbnb and/or VRBO with at least one prior booked night.

 Data Source: AirDNA.